-During 2014 the CDDIS continued the archiving of data from participating multi-GNSS receivers as well as products derived from the analysis of these data.
-The data include newly available signals (e.g., Galileo, QZS, SBAS, and BeiDou).
+During 2015 the CDDIS continued the archiving of data in RINEX V3 format from multi-GNSS receivers participating in the Multi-GNSS Experiment (MGEX) as well as products derived from the analysis of these data.
+The data include all available multi-GNSS signals (e.g., Galileo, QZS, SBAS, and BeiDou) in addition to GPS and GLONASS.
+The data are currently archived in a campaign directory structure at CDDIS (/gnss/campaign/mgex/data).
 The summary of the MGEX data holdings at the CDDIS is shown in Table 2 below.
-Daily status files are also provided that summarize the MGEX data holdings; however, data quality information, generated for operational GNSS data holdings, is not available through the software created by CDDIS to summarize data in RINEX V3 format.
-Products derived in support of MGEX by three to six ACs are also available through the CDDIS (/gnss/products/mgex/WWWW).
+Daily status files are also provided that summarize the MGEX data holdings; however, data quality information, generated for operational GNSS data holdings, is not available through the software used by CDDIS to summarize data in RINEX V3 format.
+CDDIS continues to investigate and evaluate software capable of providing data summary/QC information for RINEX V3 data.
+Products derived in support of MGEX by three to six ACs are also available through the CDDIS (/gnss/products/mgex/WWW).

 Table 2.
-ONSS WOEX Data Archive Summary 101 2014.
+GNSS WOEK Data Mentye Summary 101 2015.
 Data Type Avg.
 No. No. Unique No. Avg.
-Sites/Day Sites Files Volume/Day Directory Location Daily GNSS 100 115 35.1K 500 Mb /gnss/data/campaign/mgex/daily Hourly GNSS 50 54 17.1K 100 Mb /gnss/campaign/mgex /data/hourly High-rate GNSS 40 47 13.6K 1,350 Mb /gnss/campaign/mgex /data/highrate
+Total Sites/Day Sites Files Volume/Day Volume/Year Directory Location Daily GNSS 110 137 35.1K 710 Mb /gnss/data/campaign/mgex/daily Hourly GNSS 50 58 17.1K 190 Mb /gnss/campaign/mgex /data/hourly High-rate GNSS 45 52 13.6K 2,300 Mb 740 Gb /gnss/campaign/mgex /data/highrate

-Table 2: GNSS MGEX Data Archive Summary for 2014.
+Table 2: GNSS MGEX Data Archive Summary for 2015.

 The CDDIS also added a merged, multi-GNSS broadcast ephemeris file containing GPS, GLONASS, Galileo, BeiDou, QZSS, and SBAS ephemerides from MGEX stations.
-This file, generate by colleagues at the Technical University in Munich (TUM) and Deutsches Zentrum f^{}ur Luft- und Raumfahrt (DLR), is similar to the daily and hourly concatenated broadcast message files provided by the CDDIS for the operational data sets; it contains all the unique broadcast navigation messages for the day.
-The file is denoted brdmDDD0.YYp.Z and found in daily subdirectories within the MGEX archive at CDDIS (/gnss/data/campaign/mgex//daily/rinex3/YYYY/DDD/YYp).
+This file, generate by colleagues at the Technical University in Munich (TUM) and Deutsches Zentrum f^{}ur Luft- und Raumfahrt (DLR), is similar to the daily and hourly concatenated broadcast message files in RINEX V2 format provided by the CDDIS for the operational GPS+GLONASS data sets; it contains all the unique broadcast navigation messages for the day.
+The file is named brdmDDD0.YYp.Z and found in daily subdirectories within the MGEX campaign archive at CDDIS (/gnss/data/campaign/mgex/daily/rinex3/YYY/DDD/YYp) and in a yearly top level subdirectory (/gnss/data/campaign/mgex/daily/rinex3/YYYY/brdm).

-In order to promote usage of RINEX V3 and allow users (and data centers) to become familiar with the format and file naming conventions, ESA began delivery of data from MGEX stations using both RINEX V2 and V3 filename formats.
-The CDDIS established a daily subdirectory for these files within the daily MGEX directory structure (/gnss/data/campaign/mgex//daily/rinex3/YYYY/DDD/crx).
+In order to promote usage of RINEX V3 and allow users (and data centers) to become familiar with the format and file naming conventions, several data providers are now delivering data from MGEX stations using both RINEX V2 and V3 filename formats.
+The CDDIS established a daily subdirectory for the files containing observation or navigation data files using the RINEX V3 filename format within the daily MGEX directory structure (/gnss/data/campaign/mgex/daily/rinex3/YYYY/DDD/crx).

 Colleagues at TUM and DLR are also providing GPS and QZSS CNAV (civilian navigation) data on an operational basis within MGEX.
 These messages are collected from a sub-network (ten stations) of MGEX stations and are provided in a merged daily file in a format similar to RINEX.
-These files are named brdxDDD0.YYx.Z and stored in a daily subdirectory within the MGEX archive at CDDIS (/gnss/data/campaign/mgex//daily/rinex3/YYYY/cnav).
+These files are named brdxDDD0.YYx.Z and stored in a daily subdirectory within the MGEX archive at CDDIS (/gnss/data/campaign/mgex/daily/rinex3/YYYY/cnav).